dgaydukov/cert-aws/files/sa.md

 * viewer response - before CF responds to viewer

 You can protect CF data by using
-* Signed url (like pre-signed s3 url) - temporary access to CF data.
+* Signed url (like presigned s3 url) - temporary access to CF data.
 Support both web & RTMP distribution.
 * Signed cookie - you can access multiple CF objects with same signed cookie.
 So use this method if you want to have access to multiple files with same cookie, and want to use standard url (without any signature as url params).
 Not supported for RTMP distribution.
 When creating signed url/cookie you can set 3 params:
 * end-datetime   (mandatory) - we need to know when access to particular file is over
 * start-datetime (optional)
-* ip-address     (optional) - single IP address or IP range In order to create pre-sign url you need to create CF keypair.
+* ip-address     (optional) - single IP address or IP range In order to create presign url you need to create CF keypair.
 You can do it only as root account (iam user won't work in this case).
 Login as root, go to `Account=>Security Credentials`, from there go to `CloudFront key pairs` and create new key pair.
 Don't confuse it with ec2 key pairs and with CF public key.
 They both for different purpose.
 You can make CF private by setting `Restrict Viewer Access` to yes (in this case you can also set which accounts can create signed urls, so other accounts can also generate urls to access data).
 So if you restricted access and try to access url you got error `Missing Key-Pair-Id query parameter or cookie value`.
-You can create pre-signed url with following command `aws cloudfront sign --url=https://d3l9m9kf4m2kpm.cloudfront.net/info.html --key-pair-id=APKAJDZCS7VF4FG32EWA  --private-key=file://cfkey.pem  --date-less-than=2020-08-19` (this command is local and doesn't call aws api, so we don't need to pass profile)
+You can create presigned url with following command `aws cloudfront sign --url=https://d3l9m9kf4m2kpm.cloudfront.net/info.html --key-pair-id=APKAJDZCS7VF4FG32EWA  --private-key=file://cfkey.pem  --date-less-than=2020-08-19` (this command is local and doesn't call aws api, so we don't need to pass profile)
 This will create signed url by which you can access your data from CF.

 You can also use CF to distribute dynamic content (like ec2/api requests).
 Although at first it seems unreasonable cause for every dynamic request CF should forward it to underlying ec2.